markhmwong/Shortlist/BUGFIXES.md

 #  Bug Fixes

+### 1.3
+- Added support for Reminders to to Shortlist.
+	- Alarms will have to be manually set (for the moment).
+	- Lists are added as Categories.
+	- Marking task as complete in Shortlist will also mark the task complete in Reminders
+	- Changes made to the title, notes, completion and priority will also be reflected in the Reminders app.
+To avoid duplicate alarms, alarms will need to be set manually through your preferred app.
+- Increased the category character limit to support longer list names carried over from Apple's Reminder app (as some use emails)

 ### 1.2.2
 When an error occurs, all input data is lost.
 Keep the data instead (read email from Carlos) @done